Chaotic Properties of Single Element Nonlinear Chimney Model: Effect of Directionality: Introduction

 \section{Introduction}

 Though swaying of trees is cited as a standard example of a natural nonlinear system, surprisingly its complete nonlinear dynamical modelling has not yet been carried out in spite of its obvious applications.
-Dynamics of swaying of trees is of interest to forest scientists as it has consequences to the losses occurred in stormy conditions.
+Dynamics of swaying of trees is of interest to forest scientists~\cite{Lan} as it has consequences to the losses occurred in stormy conditions.
 As a result, a typical question asked is how the shape of canopy determines its response to the wind.
-Also, in computer animation depicting the movement of trees, appropriate dynamical equations modeling the motion are required to have better visual effect.
+Also, in computer animation~\cite{DRBR,AK,OK,HZXI} developing methods for realistically depicting the movement of trees is an active field.
+Here one requires the appropriate dynamical equations modeling the motion to have better visual effect.

 In the past, various theoretical methods have been developed to describe the response of the tree to the wind load.
 These include, considering a cantilever beam approximation, a partial differential equation for free vibrations of the beam~\cite{MM} or a chimney model consisting of coupled short oscillating sections~\cite{KG}.
 But none of these incorporate the nonlinear restoring force and also the branched structure of a tree.
-However, there are some recent works which attempt to take into account the nonlinear effect~\cite{LM}.
-But these efforts are still in a nascent stage and consider a very simple model consisting of one nonlinear oscillator.
-Also, very recently, Murphy and Rudnicki~\cite{MR} have evolved a way to incorporate branching structure and also the nonlinearity in the model.
-In another work, Thecke, et al.~\cite{TLB} have constructed a Y-shaped branched model in order to understand the structural stability for possible applications to mechanical designs.
+However, there are some recent works which have begun to take into account the nonlinear effect~\cite{LM}.
+Also, very recently, Murphy and Rudnicki [2012] have evolved a way to incorporate branching structure and also the nonlinearity in the model.
+In another work, Thecke, et al. [2011] have constructed a Y-shaped branched model in order to understand the structural stability for possible applications to mechanical designs.
 Though these works have initiated the incorporation of nonlinear effects in the modelling of swaying trees, a complete nonlinear analysis of the phenomenon is still lacking.
 There are some handful of investigations done to study the resonance behaviour of plant stem based on mass and nonlinear flexural stiffness distributions.
-There are still many chaotic properties which remain to be explored.
+However, there are still many aspects, especially the chaoticity, which remain to be explored.